andrii-yeremenko/news-aggregator/doc/specification.md

 ## Storage:

-The storage API is responsible for managing the storage and retrieval of news article data.
-It abstracts away the details of data storage implementation, allowing flexibility in choosing storage mediums (e.g., file system, database, in-memory storage).
-Input arguments for this API typically include the source name, format/type of data (e.g., `JSON`, `RSS`, `HTML`), and file path or resource location.
-The output is a Resource object.
+The Storage API is responsible for managing the storage and retrieval of news article data.
-Also, it has an error handling mechanism, which allows handling errors in a way that is convenient for the user.
+The API also includes an error handling mechanism, which allows handling errors in a way that is convenient for the user.

 ### Methods

-1. ReadFile: Reads and loads articles from a file into the storage system.
+1. New: Creates a new instance of the Storage API.

     * Args:
-        * sourceName (string): Name of the news source.
-        * format (string): Format of the data (e.g., "json", "rss", "html").
-        * filePath (string): Path to the file containing the news data.
+       * basePath (string): Base path for the storage system.

     * Returns:
-        * Resource object containing the loaded data.
+       * Storage object.

+2. GetAvailableSources: Retrieves a list of available sources.

+   * Returns:
+      * []string: A list of available sources.
         * error: Error object in case of failure.
     * Errors:
-        * FileNotFoundError: The specified file does not exist.
-        * FormatError: The data format is not supported.
+       * SourceLoadError: Error occurred while loading the sources.
     * Docs:
-        * Description: Reads a file from the given path and loads the data into the repository.
+       * Description: Retrieves a list of available sources from the storage system.

    #### Usage:

     ```
-    newsStorage := storage.New()
-    nbc, err := newsStorage.ReadFile("nbc-news.com", "json", "storage/resources/nbc-news.json")
+    sources, err := storage.GetAvailableSources()
+    fmt.Println("Available sources:", sources)
     ```

+3. GetAllResources: Retrieves all resources from the storage system.

+   * Returns:
+      * []resource.Resource: Slice of Resource objects.
+      * error: Error object in case of failure.
+   * Docs:
+      * Description: Retrieves all resources from the storage system.

+   #### Usage:

+    ```
+    resources, err := storage.GetAllResources()
+    if err != nil {
+        log.Fatalf("Error fetching all resources: %v", err)
+    }
+    ```

+4. GetSelectedResources: Retrieves selected resources from the storage system.

+   * Args:
+      * sources []string: List of sources to retrieve.
+   * Returns:
+      * []resource.Resource: Slice of Resource objects.
+      * error: Error object in case of failure.
+   * Docs:
+      * Description: Retrieves selected resources from the storage system based on the provided sources.

+   #### Usage:

+    ```
+    sources := []string{"nbc-news", "abc-news"}
+    selectedResources, err := storage.GetSelectedResources(sources)
+    if err != nil {
+        log.Fatalf("Error fetching selected resources: %v", err)
+    }
+    ```

 ## Aggregator:

-The aggregator API orchestrates the aggregation and filtering of news articles from multiple sources.
-It leverages the registered parsers to extract article data from raw sources and aggregates them into a unified collection.
-Input arguments include the loaded news resources and optional filtering parameters such as sources, keywords, and date ranges.
-The output is a curated selection of news articles that meet the specified criteria.
-Also, it has an error handling mechanism, which allows you to handle errors in a way that is convenient for the user.

-_Warn that the aggregator is mutable and can be used to load multiple resources and apply filters multiple times!_
+The Aggregator API is a processor that is responsible for collecting specific information from resources and turning it into a collection of articles.
+It provides functionality to parse resources, apply filters to the parsed articles, and aggregate articles from multiple resources.

 ### Methods

-1. LoadResource: Loads a news resource into the aggregator.
+1. New: Creates a new Aggregator instance.

     * Args:
-        * resource (Resource): Resource object containing the news data.
+       * factory (Factory): A factory for creating parsers.
     * Returns:
-        * error: Error object in case of failure.
+       * (*Aggregator, error): A new Aggregator instance or an error if the factory is nil.
     * Errors:
-        * ResourceLoadError: Error occurred while loading the resource.
-    * Docs:
-        * Description: Loads a given resource into the aggregator for processing.
+       * Returns an error if the factory is nil.

    #### Usage:
     ```
-    newsAggregator := aggregator.NewAggregator()
+    factory := NewFactory()
-    loadErr = newsAggregator.LoadResource(nbc, newsAggregator)
+    aggregator, err := aggregator.New(factory)
+    if err != nil {
+        log.Fatalf("Error creating aggregator: %v", err)
+    }
     ```

-2. GetArticles: Retrieves aggregated articles.
+2. AddFilter: Adds a filter to the aggregator.

+   * Args:
+      * filter (Filter): A filter to be added to the aggregator.

+   #### Usage:
+    ```
+    filter := NewFilter()
+    aggregator.AddFilter(filter)
+    ```

+3. Aggregate: Fetches articles from a resource, parses them using the appropriate parser, and applies filters to the parsed articles if any filters are added.

+   * Args:
+      * resource (resource.Resource): The resource to aggregate.
    * Returns:
-        * []Article: A list of aggregated articles matching the filters.
+      * ([]article.Article, error): A list of articles or an error if aggregation fails.
-        * error: Error object in case of failure.
    * Errors:
-        * FetchError: Error occurred while fetching the articles.
+      * AggregationError: Error occurred during aggregation.
-    * Docs:
-        * Description: Fetches and returns a list of aggregated articles based on specified filters.

    #### Usage:
     ```
-    newsAggregator := aggregator.NewAggregator(parserSelector)
-    articles, fetchError := newsAggregator.GetArticles()
+    articles, err := aggregator.Aggregate(resource)
+    if err != nil {
+        log.Fatalf("Error aggregating articles: %v", err)
+    }
     ```

+4. AggregateAll: Fetches articles from all resources, parses them using the appropriate parser, and applies filters to the parsed articles if any filters are added.

+   * Args:
+      * resources ([]resource.Resource): The resources to aggregate.
+   * Returns:
+      * ([]article.Article, error): A list of articles or an error if aggregation fails.
+   * Errors:
+      * AggregationError: Error occurred during aggregation.

+   #### Usage:
+    ```
+    articles, err := aggregator.AggregateAll([]resource.Resource{*res1, *res2})
+    if err != nil {
+        log.Fatalf("Error aggregating articles: %v", err)
+    }
+    ```

+### Best usage practices

+Set up the aggregator with a parser factory and add filters to it.
+Then, use the aggregator to aggregate articles from resources and apply filters to the parsed articles automatically.

 ## Filter: